-Factoring Characteristics into Returns: A Clinical Approach to Fama-French Portfolio Decomposition
+Factoring Characteristics into Returns: A Clinical Study on the SMB and HML Portfolio Construction Methods

 JEL Classification: G10, G11, G12